The Getaway (Chris de Burgh album)

-The Getaway is singer Chris de Burgh's sixth original album, released on A&M Records in 1982.
+The Getaway is singer Chris de Burgh's sixth album, released on A&M Records in 1982.
 It was the first studio album of de Burgh's to chart in the UK, following the compilation Best Moves a year earlier.
 The album peaked at number 30 in the UK and spent 16 weeks on the chart.
 In the week beginning 7 February 1983, the album went to the top of the album charts in the then West Germany.
+In Canada the album spent 36 weeks in the Top 100.

 Background

 The album was spearheaded by the U.S. top 40 hit, "Don't Pay the Ferryman", an upbeat, mythology-tinged pop rock song that evokes images of the Grim Reaper, which also became his first UK hit single, reaching number 48.

 Another song from the album which has become a de Burgh fan-favourite is "Borderline", the story of a conscientious objector who chooses to flee with his lover than be drafted for military service.
 A staple of de Burgh's live act, the song's story was continued in 1986's "Say Goodbye to It All" from the later album Into the Light.

+In an interview Chris de Burgh pointed out, that the collaboration with producer Rupert Hine strongly influenced the style of the album:"...
+I can definitely say that there is a lot of difference.
+He is a man who understands the mortar and brick of building a track musically.
+There are more subtle and complex inter-rhythms in the new album than I’ve had on any others.

-Drums on the album were played by Steve Negus of the Canadian progressive rock band Saga.
+And we blended wonderfully together.
+I could get on with the bits that I’m good at, and he could get on with the bits that he’s good at.
+It made for a very strong connection."Drums on the album were played by Steve Negus of the Canadian progressive rock band Saga.